samlynndavis/Bodiless-JS-Chris/packages/bodiless-schema-org/doc/Product.md

 # Product Schema

-JSON-LD following the Product schema is automatically generated for Product Pages.
+JSON-LD following the Product schema can be setup to source on pages such as product detail page.

-## Site Builder Details
+01. Step 1: Set fields that are source of product schema:

-01. Get data in the component file by setting the schema key desired; for example, to get the product name:
+    Get data in the component file by setting the schema key desired; for example, to get the product name:

     ```tsx
     import { asSchemaSource } from '@bodiless/schema-org';

       SEO: {
-        TitleRow: withDesign({
         PageTitle: asSchemaSource('product-name'),
-        }),
       },
     ```

+   Implementation tips:
+    - The `product-name` is required field and is needed to render any JSON-LD.
+    - Depending on type of component you may want to set the source on your Wrapper slot instead of directly on the component.
+If setting directly, the component may override the schema source addition.

+   For more information:
     - For schema keys, see [Product Schema Keys](#product-schema-keys).

-01. Return data; you should set the schema component in your page:
+01. Step 2: Add Schema component to your page/template to render the LD JSON in the head:

     ```tsx
     import { WithProductSchema } from '@bodiless/schema-org';